pmglab/KGGSEE/doc/source/detailed_document.rst

 -------
 The three files with suffixes of ``.gene.pvalue.txt``, ``.gene.var.pvalue.txt.gz``, and ``.qq.png`` are the same as their counterparts output by :ref:`Gene-based association tests <detail_ECS>`.

-In addition, results of conditional gene-based association tests are saved in a file with a suffix of ``.finemapping.gene.ecs.txt``.
+In addition, results of conditional gene-based association tests are saved in a file with a suffix of ``.gene.assoc.condi.txt``.
 The columns of the file are as follows:

 .. list-table::
     :widths: 1 4